 The word yoga means union.
 In yoga, we don't just do exercises or poses, we connect the mind, body and breath with each pose.
 It is a mindful practice of positioning the body to gain flexibility, strength, or balance and training the mind to focus.
 Yoga can be a lifelong process of growth and self discovery.

 Wear comfortable clothes that will allow you to move freely.
 If you wear shorts, be aware that you'll be sitting in many positions so you do not want them to fit loosely in the legs.
-A top that fits snug enough to not slide down or that can be tucked in will allow you enjoy getting into the many interesting yoga poses.
+A top that fits snugly enough to not slide up or down or that can be tucked in will allow you enjoy getting into the many interesting yoga poses.
 Yoga is practiced in bare feet, but you may also wear non-slip yoga socks.
 Please remove your shoes upon entering the studio and leave them in the entry area.
 No shoes are allowed past the sliding door leading into the yoga practice area.
 We also ask that you be mindful of wearing personal scents.
 Some fellow students may be sensitive to smells.

 You do not need to bring anything with you.
 We provide the yoga mats and all other props necessary for you to fully participate in our yoga classes.
-Mat are disinfected after each use.
+Mats are disinfected after each use.
 We provide water if you become thirsty.
 The room is kept around 72-78 degrees.

 You should try to get to class about 5-10 minutes before class starts, if possible.